microsoft/AcademicContent/Labs/Azure Services/Blockchain on Azure (Rate My Professor)/Blockchain on Azure.md

 Ethereum was one of the first general-purpose Blockchain implementations.
 The software is open-source and is the basis for Ethereum's own cryptocurrency known as [Ether](https://www.ethereum.org/ether).
 You can deploy Ethereum networks of your own and use its Blockchain implementation however you wish.
 Among other features, Ethereum supports [smart contracts](https://en.wikipedia.org/wiki/Smart_contract), which are written in languages such as [Solidity](https://en.wikipedia.org/wiki/Solidity) and then compiled into bytecode and deployed to the blockchain for execution.

-In this lab, you will deploy an Ethereum network on Azure and create a custom blockchain.
+In this lab, you will deploy an [Ethereum proof-of-authority network](https://docs.microsoft.com/azure/blockchain/templates/ethereum-poa-deployment) on Azure and use it to host a custom blockchain.
 Then you will build a Web site named "Profrates" for rating professors that stores the comments and ratings that users enter in the blockchain.
 Along the way, you will get first-hand experience running Blockchain networks on Azure, as well as writing smart contracts for Ethereum and using them to store digital records in such a way that they cannot be altered.

 ![Profrates app](Images/header.png)